emertechie/json-tree-wrap/README.md

   <script src="components/json-tree-wrap/lib/treeFlattener.js"></script>
 ```

+# Overview

+## TreeWrapper

+The `TreeWrapper` class is the core type used to wrap a JSON object.
+It returns `TreeItemWrapper` instances which have methods to add/move/remove child items under that item.
+An optional `TreeObserver` instance can be used to listen for modifications made via the API and fire callbacks.

-# TreeWrapper
+### TreeWrapper Basic Usage

-Core type to wrap a JSON object:

 ```js
 var json = {
   name: 'Root item',